phthom/icpmn320/6-MicroclimateJenkins.md

 Application workloads can be deployed to run on an IBM Cloud Private cluster.
 The deployment of an application workload must be made available as a Helm package.
 Such packages must either be made available for deployment on a Helm repository, or loaded into an IBM Cloud Private internal Helm repository.

-Be sure you are connected to your environment : ./connect2icp.sh
+Be sure you are connected to your environment : `./connect2icp.sh`

-Also check helm.
+Also check helm: `helm version`

 ## 1. Prepare the environment